Hanakoa Valley

 Hanakoa Valley is a hanging valley along the Kalalau Trail along the Nā Pali Coast of the island of Kauai in the state of Hawaii.
-Hanakoa has primitive camping via permit only.
+Hanakoa has primitive camping via permit only and offers individual campsites, shelters, and basic composting toilets.
 It is located on mile 6 of the Kalalau Trail, often used as a resting destination for hikers completing the Kalalau Trail to Kalalau Valley.
+Hanakoa Stream runs through camp and divides it in half.
 Nearby Hanakoa Falls is accessible by an unmaintained trail.